nurbilu/chat_game_proj/General_fixs_&_errors.md

    - add pagination to the tables - done.
    - make table columns bar more responsive -

-4. implement chracter create completely + fix Gemini integration ()
+4. implement chracter create completely + fix Gemini integration : ()
+   - implenent character create prompt -
+   - fix Gemini integration -
+   = fix that chat will work  simple and easy -
+   = fix that chat will work with the library - (optional)

-5. add/fix/adjust/modify when reload from browser display the current component instead to homepage()
+6. add/fix/adjust/modify when reload from browser display the current component instead to homepage()

-6. make django framework more efficient - too many debug messages and many calls to each endpoints ()
+7. make django framework more efficient - too many debug messages and many calls to each endpoints ()

 7.